Pete Strom: Founder and Managing Partner at Strom Law Firm, L.L.C.

 As the U.S. Attorney for the District of South Carolina, Pete created the Violent Crimes Task Force in South Carolina, which Attorney General Reno referred to as “a national model for the country through a provocative violent crime initiative”.
 During his service as U.S. Attorney, Pete served on Justice Department committees relating to organized crime, white collar crime, sentencing guidelines, and juvenile justice.
 Pete also attended the Harvard University Program for Senior Executives in State and Local Government.

-Pete returned to private practice in 1996, founding the law firm of Strom Law Firm.
+Pete returned to private practice in 1996, founding the law firm of Strom Law Firm, L.L.C..
 For over 15 years, Pete has dedicated his life to protecting the rights of individuals and small businesses.

 Pete is recognized as an AV peer review rated attorney by Martindale-Hubbell, the highest rating for very high to preeminent legal ability and ethical standards.
+He was named by the NACDA one of the Top 10 Criminal Defense Attorneys in the state of South Carolina and he was also named as one the Top 100 Trial Lawyers for Criminal Defense by the National Trial Lawyers Association.
 Pete routinely participates in roundtable ethical discussions for the South Carolina Bar Association.
 Pete is also routinely contacted by the Associated Press for guidance on legal topics in the media.

 In addition to his trial practice, Joseph Preston “Pete” Strom, Jr. is actively involved in many community endeavors.
 Pete is a past president of the South Carolina Association for Justice and currently serves as a Member of the Board of Governors for the American Association for Justice, a Board Member for the South Carolina Appleseed Legal Justice Center, a Board Member for the USC/Technology Incubator and a Member of the South Carolina Judicial Merit Selection Commission.